vaibhavsagar/website/drafts/hamts-from-scratch.md

 We'll need some helper functions for vectors:

-1. `insertAt` inserts an element at a specified index, shifting elements to the right forwards.
+- `insertAt` inserts an element at a specified index, shifting elements to the right forwards
-2. `updateAt` replaces an element at a specified index with a new element.
+- `updateAt` replaces an element at a specified index with a new element
-3. `deleteAt` removes an element at an index, shifting elements to the right backwards.
+- `deleteAt` removes an element at an index, shifting elements to the right backwards

 ```haskell